Jatin-Bhalla/Empty_Legging/README.md

 Deals like these, however, don't happen every day.
 So this might be once in a BLUE moon's chance which honestly I wouldn't like to miss.

+When you fly a private jet, you can show up at the airport minutes before takeoff.
+The security process happens in instants.
+You can bring a pet, eat off fine china and sit in tufted seats with your best friends.
+You'll fly to places the regular planes don't go, because you're not on a regular plane.